ByteDecoder/Veranda/README.md

 # Installation

 If you are unsure how to use the new unity package manager with git check it out on our documentation [here](https://redowlgames.com/Sleipnir/installation.html)

+# Planning

+A Node has N ports
+A Graph is an Adjacency list of Ports
+Ports are dynamically initialized but something has to be serialized - maybe a port ID or something the graphs adjacency list details how/which ports connect to which if a node definition changes the ports have to be reconciled and the adjacency list has to be updated A GraphControl performs port initialization